-The Swedes have many strange traditions and building a giant straw goat each year is definitely one of them.
+The Swedes have many strange traditions and building a giant straw goat each year called Gävle goat is definitely one of them.
 It is not an ancient tradition to put up a giant straw goat like this, and it is to my knowledge only something that is happening in the city of Gävle (158km north of Stockholm).

 The straw goat is a traditional Swedish Yuletide decoration (”Christmas decoration”), although not in a giant size like this.
-Many Swedes, and some people from other parts in Scandinavia, typically decorate their houses with these small Yule goats, each year during the month of December.
+Many Swedes, and some people from other parts of Scandinavia, typically decorate their houses with these small Yule goats, each year during the month of December.

 When was the Gävle goat first built?

 The history behind this particular straw goat in Gävle was to attract visitors to the shops and restaurants in the southern part of the city.
-It was on the first day of Advent in 1966, that this huge straw goat was placed at the Castle Square for the first time, and since then, this Gävle goat has been a Yule symbol for people in and around the city.
+It was on the first day of Advent in 1966, that this huge straw goat was placed at Castle Square for the first time, and since then, this Gävle goat has been a Yule symbol for people in and around the city.

 However, while this goat seems rather harmless in the eyes of most people, including my own.
-It has for some strange reason been the target of multiple attacks since it was put up for yuletide for the first time in 1966.
+It has for some strange reason been the target of multiple attacks since it was put up for Yuletide for the first time in 1966.

 Gävle goat attacks